xadazhii/NetlinkSockets/README.md

 The application intelligently filters events, focusing only on those with `SUBSYSTEM` set to `usb` or `block`.
 Why both?

 * A `usb` event contains basic connection information (Vendor ID, Product ID).
-* A `block` event pertains to block devices (disks) and provides detailed storage information associated with the given USB device.
+* A `block` event pertains to block devices and provides detailed storage information associated with the given USB device.

-For an `add` event (connection), external commands (`lsusb`, `lsblk`) are executed to translate technical IDs into human-readable names, models, and sizes.
+For an `add` event, external commands (`lsusb`, `lsblk`) are executed to translate technical IDs into human-readable names, models, and sizes.

-For a `remove` event (disconnection), the device is simply identified by its `DEVPATH` and removed from the table.
+For a `remove` event, the device is simply identified by its `DEVPATH` and removed from the table.

 ### Safe Communication with GUI